Akshatha966/VoiceIQ/README.md

 - Retrieval: used VectorIndexRetriever
 ### Eleven Labs TTS
 - Converts LLM text response to audio
-- Used Soundfile for optimization
+- Used Sounddevice for optimization